buuug7/notes/road-map/frontend/css/basic.md

 }
 ```

-Althought it's mostly used for tablets and smartphones,be aware that even on a widescreen monitor,the viewport can be in portrait if its width is smaller than its height.
+Although it's mostly used for tablets and smartphones, be aware that even on a widescreen monitor, the viewport can be in portrait if its width is smaller than its height.

-##### resolution
+#### resolution

-The `resolution` parameter is relevant to the `device's pixel density`,and can be expressed in either dots per inch `dpi` or dots per centimeter `dpcm`.
-it depends on:
+The `resolution` parameter is relevant to the `device's pixel density`, and can be expressed in either dots per inch `dpi` or dots per centimeter `dpcm`. it depends on:

-- what your resolution is (like 1440x900,1024x768 etc.)
+- what your resolution is (like 1440x900, 1024x768 etc.)
-- what your screen's diagonal is (like 11,14,21 etc.)
+- what your screen's diagonal is (like 11, 14, 21 etc.)

-the pixel density basically tells how **crisp** your display is (the higher the dpi,the crisper the display).
+the pixel density basically tells how **crisp** your display is (the higher the dpi, the crisper the display).

 ```css
 @media (min-resolution: 300dpi) {